-- The school submitted its financial statements for FY 2018-2019.
-Based on the financial statements for FY 2018-2019, all incomes (other than transfer from development fund utilised of INR 47,17,828 being non-cash income) and expenses (other than depreciation on fixed assets of INR 65,42,103, being non-cash expense) have been considered. - 2.
-The school has not created any FDR in the joint name of the school and Deputy Director of Education.
-Accordingly, the same has not been considered in table above. - On evaluation of depreciation reserve presented in the financial statements for FY 2018-3.
-2019 by the school, it was noted that the school had created depreciation reserve on fixed assets purchased from development fund, which is not equivalent to the accumulated depreciation presented in the fixed assets schedule (Refer Financial Discrepancy No. 8) and presented the same as depreciation reserve on liabilities side of the Balance Sheet of the school.
+1. Fees and other incomes are taken based on the financial statements for FY 2018-2019 with the assumption that the amount of income (other than transfer from development fund utilised of INR 47,17,828, being a non-cash income) during FY 2018-2019 will at least accrue during FY 2019-2020.

+- 2. The school has not created any FDR in the joint name of the school and Deputy Director of Education.
+Accordingly, the same has not been considered in table above. - 3.
+On evaluation of depreciation reserve presented in the financial statements for FY 2018-2019 by the school, it was noted that the school had created depreciation reserve on fixed assets purchased from development fund, which is not equivalent to the accumulated depreciation presented in the fixed assets schedule (Refer Financial Discrepancy No. 8) and presented the same as depreciation reserve on liabilities side of the Balance Sheet of the school.
 Also, the school is charging development fund from students for purchase, upgradation and replacement of furniture, fixture and equipment.
 Since the school has presented negative balance of development fund, the same has not been adjusted for deriving the fund position of the school (Refer Financial Discrepancy No. 8), depreciation reserve (that is to be created equivalent to the depreciation charged in the revenue accounts as per clause 14 of Order No. F.DE./15 (56)/ Act/2009/778 dated 11 Feb 2009) is more of an accounting head for appropriate accounting treatment of depreciation in the books of account of the school in accordance with Guidance Note 21 issued by the Institute of Chartered Accountants of India.
 Thus, there is no financial impact of depreciation reserve on the fund position of the school.
-Accordingly, it is not considered in table above. - ii.
+Accordingly, it is not considered in table above. - 4.
+Per the Budget Estimate for FY 2019-2020 submitted by the school along with its proposal for fee increase, the school had estimated the total expenditure during FY 2019-2020 of INR 6,57,55,141, which in some instances was found to be unreasonable/ excessive.
+Based on the explanations and details provided by the school during personal hearing, most of the expenses heads as budgeted were considered.
+Further, upon review of budgeted expenses, certain discrepancies were noted in some of the expense heads, which were adjusted from the budgeted expenses.
+The same were discussed during personal hearing with the school.
+Therefore, the following expenses have been adjusted while considering the budgeted expenses for FY 2019-2020: